William Hayes (American football): Regular season

+Playoffs

 Mermaids and dinosaurs

 In December 2015, Hayes received media attention for his disbelief in dinosaurs.
 He claimed, "No, I don't believe dinosaurs existed.
 Not even a little bit."
 He continued, stating "I believe there is more of a chance you will find a mermaid than you will a dinosaur because we find different species in the water all the time."
 According to his former teammate and friend Chris Long, "He thinks archaeologists place bones underground like a parent would place Easter eggs.
 They just planted them.
 It's some large conspiracy.
 He does not believe that dinosaurs ever existed and he thinks that mermaids are real.
 I love dinosaurs, so we have a big point of contention."

 In a 2016 segment on HBO's Hard Knocks, it was revealed that Hayes is a firm believer in mermaids.
 According to head coach Jeff Fisher, "I remember him getting really excited about the potential for moving out here [from St. Louis to Los Angeles] because he knew he would be closer to mermaids here on the West Coast."

 On an episode of Jimmy Kimmel Live! in November 2016, Hayes toured the Dinosaur Hall at the Natural History Museum of Los Angeles County with Kimmel and a paleontologist, Daniel Caballero.
 He claimed that all of the skeletons and fossils were fake and had been planted by people in order to allow for the supposed discovery of the fossils by paleontologists.
 This visit further solidified his denial of the existence of dinosaurs.
 However, the visit reinforced his belief in the existence of mermaids after a short discussion about the potential for the future discovery of the species.
 He also briefly discussed his belief of unicorns in the episode.